Dry cleaning: Infrastructure

 From the customer's perspective, dry cleaning businesses are either "plants" or "drop shops".
-A plant does on-site cleaning.
-A drop shop receives garments from customers, sends them to a large plant, and then has the cleaned garments returned to the shop for collection by the customer.
-This cycle minimized the risk of fire or dangerous fumes created by the cleaning process.
-At this time, dry cleaning was carried out in two machines—one for the cleaning process and the second to remove the solvent from the garments.
+The former does on-site cleaning, while a drop shop receives garments from customers, sends them to a large plant, and then has the cleaned garments returned to the shop for pickup by the customer.
+The latter setup minimized the risk of fire or dangerous fumes created by the cleaning process.
+An older dry-cleaning setup was the "coin-op" machines which were operated by the customers themselves.
+Coin-op machines were mostly seen in North America and went into decline in late 20th century.